 In our recent blog ‘6 ways you can help save our oceans’ we found that around 8.8 million tons of plastic waste end up in our oceans every year.

-That’s why at Host we’ve nominated Plastic Patrol as one of our charities of the year.
+That’s why at Host we’ve nominated Planet Patrol as one of our charities of the year.

-Plastic Patrol are an amazing charity that operate across the globe with the mission of eliminating single use plastic, by doing so they aim to combat the plastic crisis that is affecting our world.
-You can find out more about the work of Plastic Patrol in our charity Spotlight.
+Planet Patrol are an amazing charity that operate across the globe with the mission of eliminating single use plastic, by doing so they aim to combat the plastic crisis that is affecting our world.
+You can find out more about the work of Planet Patrol in our charity Spotlight.